cordt-sei/eth_getLogs-wrapper/README.md

 # getLogs-wrapper

-A comprehensive wrapper for fetching logs from Ethereum-compatible RPC endpoints.
-The script handles dynamic batching and standardizes logs to ensure compatibility, particularly tailored for Sei’s EVM RPC implementation.
+A simple wrapper for fetching logs from Ethereum-compatible RPC endpoints.
+Handles dynamic batching and standardizes logs to ensure compatibility, particularly tailored for Sei’s EVM RPC implementation.

 ## Features